zebralove79/fsd_p4g/README.md

     - Parameters: urlsafe_game_key, urlsafe_question_key
     - Returns: StringMessage -- A confirmation that the question has been successfully added to a game
     - Description: Allows players to add questions to existing games.
-        This function allows players to add questions to existing games.
+        This function allows players to add already existing questions to existing games.
 This allows questions to be re-used across many games rather than belong to one game only.
+        (NB: This does not create a new questions, just allows questions from one game to be used in another.
+To create new questions use the create_question endpoints method)

  - **set_playmode**